Collie’s newest mountain bike trail network, the Collie Wagyl Biddi, was officially opened recently, just in time for the Australia Day long weekend.

 The Trail Head is located at Soldier’s Park on Lefroy Street in Collie and has toilets, water and parking, as well as a playground, skate park and barbecue facilities, making the trail a great all-round family experience.

-The new trail is just one of many mountain biking trails in the region, including the world-class Munda Biddi Trail, Ray’s Trail, Two20 Trail, Dead Cats Trail and the Arklow Trail Network.
+The new trail is just one of many mountain biking trails in the region, including the world-class Munda Biddi, Ray’s Trail, Dead Cats and the Two20.